Rigid analytic Stein algebraic groups are affine: Applications to Stein algebraic groups

-In other words, anti-affine algebraic groups over a field of positive characteristic are anti-affine semi-abelian varieties.
+\begin{theorem}[{\cite[Theorem 2.7]{BrionAntiAffine}}] Let $G$ be a commutative, connected, reduced algebraic group over a perfect field $k$.
+Then, the algebraic group $G$ is anti-affine if and only if one of the following conditions is fulfilled: \begin{enumerate} \item $\characteristic k = 0$, $c_G$ is injective and $\phi_G$ surjective; \item $\characteristic k >0$, $c_G$ is injective and the unipotent part of $G$ is trivial. \end{enumerate} \end{theorem} In other words, anti-affine algebraic groups over a field of positive characteristic are anti-affine semi-abelian varieties.
 Moreover, if the field $k$ is an algebraic extension of a finite field, the only anti-affine semi-abelian varieties are abelian varieties (because, in this case, all $\bar{k}$-rational points of $\check{A}$ are torsion).